Shrakka/memories/README.md

 Why does it work?
 </summary>

+* Env file:
     * The NodeJS code in the project is using `process.env.<variable>`.
     * On your local, it's equal to the content of the `.env` file.
     * On Heroku, there exists a similar `.env` file, which you cannot edit, that will point to the right values ('production' node env, open http port, and database URL that you just created)
+* Npm scripts:
+    * Heroky deploy script automatically search for your `package.json` scripts:
+        * It will call the `build` script first => therefore, it will compile the client code.
+        * It will then call the `start` script => therefore, the server will start!

 </details>